vvnt0508/Python_RFM_Analysis/README.md

-## RFM_Customer_Segmentation
+## Python_RFM_Analysis: Customer Segmentation
-### *Applies the RFM model to segment SuperStore's customer data, enabling targeted marketing strategies by classifying customers based on their purchasing behavior and engagement.*
+### *Applying Python and the RFM model to analyze customer data, supporting market expansion planning and strategic product selection..*

-#### You can view my Python code, my analysis and recommendations on Google Colab using the link below:
+#### You can view my analysis and recommendations on Google Colab using the link below:
 [Open the notebook on Google Colab](https://colab.research.google.com/drive/1nj2g1ERs0GbQwXVqR42E_NyIbSgyOqF1)

 ### Overview: